HagerDakroury/godo/README.md

 Merely created for the convenience of staying trapped into the terminal.

-One command, one progress bar, one tasks at a time.
+One command, One progress bar, One task at a time.

 ### Usage